fbaldux/Ising-Melting-dis/README.md

 The matrix elements are saved to a .txt file.

+## DOS.sh

+The program computes the histogram of the average DOS (normalized from -1 to 1), and the histogram of the positions of the max and min eigenvalue.

 ## empty.sh

 The shell removes empty files (coming from failed jobs).